Jolley & Swain: Career

 Swain and Jolley also produced Kevin Kitchen for China Records.
 The album Split Personality, and single "Put My Arms Around You", were both released in 1985.
 The single reached No. 64 in the UK Singles Chart.

 In 1985, they released their own (instrumental) album, Backtrackin, from which "Soul Street" was released as single.

 They subsequently worked with Diana Ross, Tom Robinson, Errol Brown and Wang Chung, as well as Louise Goffin (daughter of Carole King and Gerry Goffin).
 They worked in London and LA, with H.S.H.
 Princess Stephanie of Monaco.

 Later years

+Tony Swain

+After the duo split up, Swain went on to produce Kim Wilde's million-selling 1988 album Close.
+Swain was later head A&R Consultant for Universal Records International.

+Steve Jolley

-After splitting up, Swain went on to produce Kim Wilde's million-selling Close album.
-Jolley set up a record label and production company, releasing uptempo club version of Aznavour's What Makes A Man and other records, under the group name 'Marseilles'.
-He also went on to co-produce and write tracks for Bananarama's Pop Life album.
+Jolley went on to co-produce and co-write one track for Bananarama's 1991 album Pop Life.
+He also set up a record label and production company, releasing an uptempo club version of Aznavour's What Makes A Man in 1992 under the group name 'Marseilles'.

-Swain was head A&R Consultant for Universal Records International.
-Jolley was later convicted of sexual offences involving minors and jailed for 18 months.
+In 2001, Jolley was convicted of sexual offences involving minors and jailed for 18 months.
+He was arrested again in 2003 in connection to an inquiry surrounding television presenter Matthew Kelly and allegations of child sex abuse.
+Kelly was cleared of all charges, and Jolley was not charged with any further offenses.